 As described in the main design proposal, the API applies privacy-preserving rate limits to reports.
 Some limits are partitioned across source and destination apps.
 When a web attribution source or trigger is registered, the rate limit is partitioned by the source or destination site instead of the app.

 If the app maintains separate rate limits, it would be possible for an adversary to consume app-specific rate limits in addition to the API's rate limits.
 To mitigate this, apps should ensure that a given attribution source isn't registered on both the app's measurement solution and the Android Attribution Reporting API.

-Establishing trust for web context
+Establish trust for web context

 In the web context API calls, the API places trust in the app to detect and specify the source and destination origins.
 This can open up potential privacy and security considerations:

 - An adversary can claim to be hosting websites it owns in an attempt to bypass rate limits around the amount of information any source can transfer.

 - Multiple adversaries can collude to register separate attribution sources, claiming the same source site.
 This could cause the source site to hit ad tech platform rate limits and prevent the actual source site from registering legitimate attribution sources.